Two Israeli rights groups say their country is committing genocide in Gaza

 Their claims echoed those of previous reports from international rights groups like Human Rights Watch and Amnesty International.

-Like other rights groups, B’Tselem and Physicians for Human Rights-Israel have not been allowed into Gaza during the war.
+Like other rights groups, B’Tselem and Physicians for Human Rights-Israel have not been allowed into Gaza while the war has been ongoing.
 Their reports are based on testimonies, documents, eyewitnesses and consultations with legal experts.

 Hamas’ attack on Israel that started the war sparked a shift in the country’s policy toward Palestinians in Gaza from “repression and control to destruction and annihilation,” B’Tselem said.